Face Fit Testing Tailored to Meet Your Needs

 Qualitative

-If, after completing the 7 exercises (over the span of 7 minutes), the wearer does not detect the test substance, the test is considered a pass, and a suitable mask has been successfully identified for that individual.
+If, after completing the 7 exercises (over the span of 7 minutes), the wearer does not detect the test substance, the test is considered a pass, and a suitable mask will be successfully identified for that individual.

 The final step in the process is for the candidate to break the seal to demonstrate how well the mask maintains its fit.